 - Jekyll Tree Lighting Festival: To kick off the holiday season, Jekyll Island hosts a Christmas tree lighting festival.
 It is held on the Saturday after Thanksgiving and the town glistens with lights and decorations all around.
 It is truly an incredible sight to behold.

-- Bicycling: Jekyll Island has over 20 meter (66 feet) of bike trails and pathways.
+- Bicycling: Jekyll Island has over 20 Miles (32 km) of bike trails and pathways.
 So hire a bicycle or a tricycle from Jekyll Island Bike Barn and feel the rush of wind on your face as you cycle around.
 Exercise and entertainment at the same time.

 - Tennis: Play a game or two of tennis at the Jekyll Island Tennis Center; a public tennis facility.